-- name (str) A optional name for the graph being composed by this object. - op1 syntactically force at least 1 operation - operations Each argument should be an operation instance created using operation. - merge (bool) If True, this compose object will attempt to merge together operation instances that represent entire computation graphs.
+• name (str) - A optional name for the graph being composed by this object.

+- op1 syntactically force at least 1 operation - operations Each argument should be an operation instance created using operation. - merge (bool) If True, this compose object will attempt to merge together operation instances that represent entire computation graphs.
 Specifically, if one of the operation instances passed to this compose object is itself a graph operation created by an earlier use of compose the sub-operations in that graph are compared against other operations passed to this compose instance (as well as the sub-operations of other graphs passed to this compose instance).
-If any two operations are the same (based on name), then that operation is computed only once, instead of multiple times (one for each time the operation appears). - node_props added as-is into NetworkX graph, to provide for filtering by NetworkOperation.narrowed(). - method either parallel or None (default); if "parallel", launches multi-threading.
-Set when invoking a composed graph or by set_execution_method(). - overwrites_collector (optional) a mutable dict to be fillwed with named values.
-If missing, values are simply discarded.
+If any two operations are the same (based on name), then that operation is computed only once, instead of multiple times (one for each time the operation appears). - node_props added as-is into NetworkX graph, to provide for filtering by NetworkOperation.narrowed(). - method either parallel or None (default); if "parallel", launches multithreading.
+Set when invoking a composed graph or by NetworkOperation. set_execution_method().